gabzzel/master-thesis/README.md

 This manual contains information on how to use the executables in this project.
 There are zipped folders in the releases containing the `.exe` files for `pointcloud2mesh` (i.e. creating a mesh/3D model out of a point cloud) and `pointcloudclassification` for segmenting and classifying a point cloud.

 ## Reconstruction (pointcloud2mesh)
-You can use the `pointcloud2mesh-singular.exe` (download [here](https://github.com/gabzzel/master-thesis/releases/download/v0.1/pointcloud2mesh-singular.exe)) to create 3D meshes out of point clouds.
-If this executable does not work, try the `main.exe` in the 'foldered' version (download [here](https://github.com/gabzzel/master-thesis/releases/download/v0.1/pointcloud2mesh-foldered.zip)).
+You can use the `pointcloud2mesh` executable (located in the zip folder) to create 3D meshes out of point clouds.

 To use this software, you *must* execute the .exe using the commandline.
 Opening by double clicking will not do anything.